 I’ll stress here again the connection between these skin conditions and leaky gut, which I mentioned above.
 Leaky gut is in fact the major cause of many skin conditions due to autoimmunity.
 Again, gluten in wheat is a major cause of leaky gut, but so too are excessive use of antibiotics and OTC medicines, high stress levels, excessive alcohol, and lack of sleep.
 These can all affect our gut, which is home to 100 trillion plus microbes.
 It is the ecosystem that impacts our skin (and brain) the most.

 Just to add one example here from a recent client of ours in the UAE who was suffering from skin conditions.
 We suggested he adopt a strict Paleo diet, and several months into it he is now completely free of psoriasis – something he has suffered from for over nine years (plus he’s dropped eight kilograms!).

 I think the message is coming through loud and clear: Listen to your skin.

 Keep in mind that the state of our skin is really a reflection of what is going on inside our bodies – especially your gut.
 Therefore, rather than focusing on only looking after our skin, we must safeguard our overall health.
 As a result, our skin should take care of itself.

 How to do that?
 Well, I imagine many people know exactly what I am about to say next: The first place to start is diet.
-If we want to look and feel good on the outside, the best place to start is on the inside with a clean diet of fruit, vegetables, lean meats, fish, nuts, and prebiotic foods like onions, garlic, and lots of plant fibres.
+If we want to look and feel good on the outside, the best place to start is on the inside with a clean diet of fruit, vegetables, lean meats, fish, nuts, and prebiotic foods like onions, garlic, and lots of plant fibers.
 Fermented foods are also excellent for gut healing.

 Finally, if you are experiencing any of the above issues, be sure to visit your physician, not simply to alleviate the symptoms but to draw out a full picture of your overall health to discover what may lie beneath.